-Consolidated
+Conso Consolidated

-2020 2019

-\$ \$
+2020 \$ 2019 \$

-Loan in Nyrada Inc. 225,232
+Loan to Nyrada Inc. 225,232

 The loan to Nyrada Inc. is the discounted present value of the balance of the Noxopharm-Nyrada inter-company loan post the Nyrada Inc. listing on the ASX.
 This loan is unsecured and non-interest bearing and is to be repaid within 3 years of the IPO, or periodically from up to 50% of the proceeds of future capital raises.
 The face value of the loan is \$342,321, discounted at 15% over three years.